Lushnjë: Geography

-Lushnje is in a hot Mediterranean summer type of climate.
-Lushnje is in the middle plains and flatland.
+Lushnjë is located in the middle plains and flatland in a hot Mediterranean summer type of climate.
 This land is used for growing crops and raising animals.
 It is 30 km to Divjakë-Karavasta National Park with wetland and beaches and a lagoon.
-There is a Reservoir in a village in Kashar, Lushnje with many farmlands around it and a connecting canal known as Perrio.
-Lushnje also has many olive oil trees and is one of the leading olive oil-producing places in Albania.
+There is a reservoir in a village in Kashar, Lushnjë with many farmlands around it and a connecting canal known as Perrio.
+Lushnjë also has many olive oil trees and is one of the leading olive oil-producing places in Albania.

 Subdivisions

 Subdivisions are Allkaj, Ballagat, Bubullimë, Dushk, Fier-Shegan, Golem, Hysgjokaj, Karbunarë, Kolonjë, Krutje, and Lushnjë.